 "Office Hours" Podcast

-Welcome to Heller-Hurwicz Office Hours, a new podcast featuring University of Minnesota economists and their research.
+Welcome to Heller-Hurwicz Office Hours, a podcast featuring University of Minnesota economists and their research.
 Each episode, join host Chris Farrell in conversation with Minnesota economists, exploring economic topics that impact our daily lives.
 We’ll highlight how careful economic research can improve our understanding of major societal challenges and inform policy decisions on topics ranging from taxes to international trade, minimum wage to inequality.

 Host: Chris Farrell, senior economics contributor at Minnesota Public Radio